 Must be signed by an INLPTA Registered Trainer and carry the INLPTA seal.

 Practitioners may use NLP techniques for business or personal development and counseling.
-Certificate entitles them to membership of their National Association for NLP (the ANLP in the UK) and Graduate Membership of INLPTA.
+The certificate entitles them to membership of their National Association for NLP (the ANLP in the UK) and Graduate Membership of INLPTA.

 Professional Guild of NLP

-Members of the Professional Guild of NLP agree to adhere to common principles, share a common training approach and code of ethics, and recognise one another’s trainings.
-The Guild now has around 20 Member organisations in England, Wales, Scotland and Australia.
+Members of the Professional Guild of NLP agree to adhere to common principles, share a common training approach and code of ethics, and recognize one another’s training.
+The Guild now has around 20 Member organizations in England, Wales, Scotland, and Australia.